20 Classic Dominican Desserts You Need to Try

 Dulce de Leche

-You might have already heard of Dulce de Leche, but did you know it’s also popular in Dominican culture?
+You may have already heard of Dulce de Leche, but did you know it’s also a popular treat in Dominican culture?
 This rich caramel treat, made by heating sweetened milk, is incorporated into various desserts such as cakes, pastries, and even ice cream.

 Enjoy its creamy and sweet flavor as you indulge in traditional Dominican dishes.

 Dominican Arepa